Mikejo5000/vsts-docs-pr/docs/tfvc/suspend-your-work-manage-your-shelvesets.md

     ![](_img/suspend-your-work-manage-your-shelvesets/IC612902.png)

 	>**Tip:**
-	>If you don’t know the name of the owner, you can type ***** to list shelvesets for all users.
+	>If you don't know the name of the owner, you can type ***** to list shelvesets for all users.

 4. A list of shelvesets appears in the **Results** list.
 You can type a filter to reduce the size of the list.

 ## View and work with a shelveset

-After you have a list of shelvesets (explained in “To find a shelveset”) in the **Find Shelvesets** page, double-click the shelveset to view it.
+After you have a list of shelvesets (explained in "To find a shelveset") in the **Find Shelvesets** page, double-click the shelveset to view it.

 The **Shelveset Details** page appears.